Adaptive-treed bandits: Introduction

-\citet{kleinberg_multi-armed_2008} described a new `zooming' algorithm, which used an adaptive discretisation of the arm space \(X,\) and could be applied whenever \(X\) was a metric space.
-For Lipschitz \(\mu,\) \citeauthor{kleinberg_multi-armed_2008}\ obtained regret like \(\tilde O(T^{1-1/(\beta + 2)}),\) for a parameter \(\beta \ge 0\) they called the {\em zooming dimension}, which measures the difficulty of the bandit problem.
+Kleinberg, Slivkins and Upfal \cite{kleinberg_multi-armed_2008} described a new `zooming' algorithm, which used an adaptive discretisation of the arm space $X$, and could be applied whenever $X$ was a metric space.
+For Lipschitz $\mu$, Kleinberg, Slivkins and Upfal obtained regret like $\tilde {\mathrm{O}}(T^{1-1/(\beta+ 2)})$, for a parameter $\beta \ge0$ they called the \emph{zooming dimension}, measuring the difficulty of the bandit problem.